uport-project/veramo-website/blog/2021-04-30-agent-explore.md

 Throughout the development cycle of Veramo from its early alpha days as DAF, we have always had some form of user interface to help build and test features.
 The first UI was a React Native mobile application called `daf-mobile` which has since been deprecated.

-Out of necessity for a fully working UI that makes working with agents easier, helps validate Veramo APIs among many other use-cases we created a simple dashboard called Agent Explorer.
+Out of necessity for a fully working UI that makes working with agents easier and helps validate Veramo APIs among many other use-cases we created a simple dashboard called Agent Explorer.

-As the Agent Explorer is a developer dashboard, the design was to be kept minimal and un-obtrusive while surfacing the very pieces of technical information that would normally be hidden for non-developers.
+As the Agent Explorer is a developer dashboard, the design was to be kept minimal and unobtrusive while surfacing the very pieces of technical information that would normally be hidden for non-developers.
 We also wanted this UI to be modular and flexible as Veramo is.
 We have not fully achieved this yet but we have implemented a widget based approach that allows developers to create their own dashboard widgets while developing features for Veramo perhaps in another codebase.
 And finally the explorer provides a quick and simple way to see what’s going on in your agents and can assist in interacting and quickly generating bulk data for research and experiments.

 We have been using agent explorer internally for many months now and today we are open-sourcing the codebase.